Suggestions for Usage

 # Inspect results

-time_period ref_area real_gdp real_gdp_usd real_gdp_usd_per_capita
+time_period country real_gdp real_gdp_usd real_gdp_usd_per_capita